VedPatil-5/VeriLabel_Prototype/README.md

 VeriLabel is a frontend-only prototype for guided packaged-commodity label inspection.
 It presents a customer scanning flow and a prototype Legal Metrology officer workspace for reviewing sample findings, optical regions, compliance items, and client-generated inspection reports.

-> **Prototype notice:** VeriLabel is for demonstration and concept validation.
-It is not a production inspection system, an official government record, an enforcement decision, or a substitute for current legal review by an authorised officer.

 ## What the prototype demonstrates

 - A role-selection landing page for Customer and Officer journeys.